MyProjectsProgress/DSP_Task1_8/README.md

 # Sampling Studio

+## Description
-Description: It is a web application that illustrates the signal sampling and recovery showing the importance and validation of the Nyquist rate.
-It has the following features:
+It is a web application that illustrates the signal sampling and recovery showing the importance and validation of the Nyquist rate.

+## Features
 - Sample & Recover: Allow the user to load a mid-length signal (Limit 200MB per file • CSV), visualize and sample it via different frequencies, then use the sampled points to recover the original signal using Whittaker–Shannon interpolation formula.

 - Load & Compose: The loaded signal can come a file or a signal mixer/composer.
 In the signal mixer, the user can add multiple sinusoidal signals of different frequencies and magnitudes.
 The user can also remove any of the components during preparing the mixed signal.